weatherforce/weatherforce.github.io/content/ipyleaflet-legend_release.md

 Title: A legend for ipyleaflet
 Date: 2020-04-17 12:03
 Category: Python
-Tags: jupyter, jupyter-notebook, ipyleaflet, ipywidget Slug:ipyleaflet-legend_release
+Tags: jupyter, jupyter-notebook, ipyleaflet, ipywidget
+Slug: ipyleaflet-legend-release
 Authors: Thomas Pouvreau

 # Introducing ipyleaflet-legend

-It is an implementation on jupyter notebook of a leaflet legend found in this [leaflet tutorial](https://leafletjs.com/examples/choropleth/).
-More precisely, it refers to the Custom Legend Control section.
-We won't go too far in details here, just have in mind that it is both a LeafletControl and an ipywidget.
-So it cannot work outside of ipyleaflet and must be instantiated with it.
-The good news is that since it is a LeafletControl, it can be positioned like any other ipyleaflet control.
+ipyleaflet-legend is a leaflet legend to be used in jupyter-notebook. ipyleaflet-legend is based on the information found in the Custom Legend Control section of this [leaflet tutorial](https://leafletjs.com/examples/choropleth/).
+We won't go too far into details here, just have in mind that it is both a LeafletControl and an ipywidget.
+Therefore, ipyleaflet-legend must be instantiated with ipyleaflet.
+The good news is that since it is a LeafletControl, it can be positioned just like any other ipyleaflet control.

-A second Post or series will follow to explain how it was done.
-It might help everyone seeking for importing leaflet widget on ipyleaflet using ipywidget.
+A second Post or series will follow to explain how ipyleaflet-legend was made.
+This tutorial might help anyone wanting to import leaflet widget on ipyleaflet using ipywidget.

 ## Install

-Just hit:
+At the command prompt enter:

 ```bash
 pip install ipyleaflet-legend